Analyzing Linear DSGE models: the Method of Undetermined Markov States: The Method of Undetermined Markov States

 For each subplot, I consider a series of realizations of the Markov chain.
 As before, I assume that the initial distribution is given by the vector $\left[1\ 0\ 0 \right]$ so that the latter starts from its first state.
 For $J=1$, there is only one realization and thus the average across Markov chain realizations will be the realization itself.
-One can see that for $J=1$, the specific draw generates a second state that is more persistent compared to the first one.
-This turns out not to be the case for the second realization: it jumps directly to the second state and then returns to the absorbing third state after four periods in the second state.
-This explains why the mean across these two realizations is shifted up the short run.
-At the same time, the second realization spends less time in the second regime before reaching the third and last one.
-This drags down the average across realizations in the medium run.
+One can see that for $J=1$, the specific draw generates a second state that is a bit less persistent compared to the first one.
+This even more true for the second realization: it only jumps to the second state after 16 periods and stays there for two periods before reaching the third state.
+This explains why the mean across these two realizations is shifted down in the short run.
 The lower left panel shows what happens after 10 realizations of the Markov chain.
 Repeating this process a large number of times, one can see from the bottom-right panel that the average across realizations will converge to the path of the $ARMA(2,1)$.
-As $J\to\infty$, the average across realizations converges to the ensemble average of the Markov chain and exactly matches the conditional path of the underlying $ARMA(2,1)$ process.
+As $J\to\infty$, the average across realizations converges to the conditional expectation of the Markov chain and exactly matches the conditional path of the underlying $ARMA(2,1)$ process.